 [Raf looks tiny next to the huge terrain]

 Once back at the bivy we packed up and headed back down the amphitheater to the approach creek and highway.
 The descent of the amphitheater took longer and was slightly harder than I thought it would be.
 Thank goodness for cairns again (ours from ascent) because the route wasn't obvious and we forgot a lot of it, thanks to already spending over 8 hours on the mountain.
 It felt really good when we finally stumbled back onto highway 93.
 Our summit day took us around 11.5 hours so in theory you could probably complete a day trip of Murchison with good beta and GPS way points in about 12-16 hours.
 With a gorgeous bivy site and some of the best views around, I think it's worth spending a night on her shoulder - it's a nice way to break up all that height gain too!

 [A beautiful afternoon pano of Saskatchewan Crossing and Mount Wilson. ++]

 [Don't think the difficult stuff is done when you get back into the amphitheater!]

 [Lots of slabby terrain with loose rock, but at least there's refreshing, running water.]

 [Late afternoon sun on the amphitheater as we get back near tree line.]

 [Now a distant memory, looking up at the amphitheater from the creek bed near the highway.]

 Compared to many other peaks, Murchison is an interesting one for me to rate.
-The views rank it right up there with the best but the rock is so loose that I can't really say the scrambling / climbing was so good - it was more on the 'edge' than some of the other large peaks and 11,000er's I've done recently, even if technically it is rated easier.
+The views rank it right up there with the best but the rock is so loose that I can't really say the scrambling / climbing was that good.
 Still, it's a great peak to have done and with a 5th recorded ascent and one of my most anticipated summits, one of the highlights of 2013 for me.